“The biggest living room in the Netherlands”

 Frank Van Klingeren

-The ‘t Karregat, architect Frank Van Klingeren multifunctional neighbourhood centre was undoubtedly one of the most controversial Dutch building of the seventies in the Netherlands.
+The ‘t Karregat, architect Frank Van Klingeren's multifunctional neighbourhood centre was undoubtedly one of the most controversial Dutch buildings of the seventies in the Netherlands.
 It was at first applauded but later on very much criticised.
 Now all but forgotten, the T-Karregat was built with the aim of creating and improving the relationships within the community.
 It relates to the ideals of a new, socialist and open society where common services are shared and there are no borders between social entities.
 It was thought of as a multifunctional edifice where people can be together and share experiences and spend their time.

-On a functional level ‘’T’Karregat’’ was thought and designed as a community building.
+On a functional level ‘’T’Karregat’’ was thought of and designed as a community building.
 A place where people can go, stay and enjoy time together, where they can share their experiences, receive social service and spend part of their day.
 On a structural level, instead, the building was built around only one element, the Pillar, which was not only a structure but a pattern repeating itself creating different spaces.
-Frank Van Klingeren thought the pillar as an element around which to gather and unify different realities.
+Frank Van Klingeren thought of the pillar as an element around which to gather and unify different realities.
 A catalyser of energies.

-t’K-at is born through of the same thought process.
+t’K-at is born through the same thought process.
 A central object with different shelves on different levels, where the only way to have an idea of the totality of the object is to walk around it.
 With no front or back, diverse in all its sides as the pillar used to be.
-Together with this concept Tellurico imposed himself a limitation in terms of materials and ways of building the object. t’K-at is built as a building, with an inner backbone structure filled with insulation material and then coated with a Jesmonite finishing.
+Together with this concept, Tellurico imposed himself a limitation in terms of materials and ways of building the object. t’K-at is built as a building, with an inner backbone structure filled with insulation material and then coated with a Jesmonite finishing.

-t’K-AT is a functional sculpture especially realised for the exhibtion ‘‘The Biggest Living room in the Netherlands’’.
+t’K-AT is a functional sculpture especially realised for the exhibition ‘‘The Biggest Living room in the Netherlands’’.
 All the materials were recovered from construction sites around the city of Eindhoven.

 For info and request please contact: firstname.lastname@example.org